 When it comes to tech, Honda has you covered.
 The standard Honda Sensing bundle of driver aids includes autonomous emergency braking, forward collision warning, road departure mitigation, lane departure warning, lane keep assist, and adaptive cruise control.
 The infotainment system includes a 7.0-inch touchscreen and Apple CarPlay/Android Auto compatibility, although it isn’t available on the base LX trim level.

 Read our Honda CR-V Hybrid review

 Why you should buy this: It’s better for your wallet.

 Who’s it for: Eco warriors.

 How much will it cost: $31,600+

-The Nissan Leaf is a good value among electric cars.
-The Leaf offers more than a Chevrolet Bolt EV or Hyundai Kona Electric.
+The Nissan Leaf offers good value among electric cars, more than a Chevrolet Bolt EV or Hyundai Kona Electric.
 The Nissan’s base price also undercuts those cars.
-Granted, that only buys a 40-kilowatt-hour battery pack with 150 miles, but that should be more than adequate for daily commuting, provided you can charge at night.
-Nissan also offers a Leaf Plus model with a 62-kWh battery pack and up to 226 miles of range.
+Granted, that only buys a 40-kWh battery pack with up to 149 miles of range, but that should be more than adequate for daily commuting, provided you can charge at night.
+Nissan also offers a Leaf Plus model with a 62 kWh battery pack and up to 226 miles of range.

 Nissan also makes the transition to an electric car easy.
 The Leaf’s e-Pedal system combines regenerative and mechanical braking, allowing you to maximize regeneration without guesswork.
 Aside from its whisper-quiet electric powertrain, the Leaf also feels like any other car, not a futuristic science project.
 The infotainment system is a bit of a letdown, but at least you get Apple CarPlay and Android Auto.